bitvijays/umbrella-wiki/source/0_Introduction.rst

 Introduction
 ************

-- UMBRELLA provides an open, programmable, real-world platform for testing and evaluating innovation in robotics, wireless communication, smart city and general Internet of Things applications.
-- It is a three-tier architecture consisting of a Backend (servers), an Edge (Small board computers) deployed on the street lamps/citizen houses/buildings and Endpoints (onboard sensors).
-- It consists of two smaller testbeds: smart city sensing and robotics.
+- Umbrella stands for urban multi-wireless broadband and IoT testing for local authority and industrial applications.
+- It aims to be a centre of excellence for open research, innovation, and future industrial IoT.
+- It is supported by the West of England Local Enterprise Partnership in conjunction with South Gloucestershire Council.
+- The aim is to integrate many testbeds into a single system and address different use cases, including Smart City test beds for air quality monitoring, remote maintenance, and radio testing; Cybersecurity test beds; industrial 5g; and collaborative robotics.

+Here is a small video to provide a brief introduction.

+.. video:: _static/Video/UMBRELLA_Video.mp4
+   :width: 500
+   :height: 300

 TestBeds
 ========

+UMBRELLA consists of two testbeds

+- Smart city sensing and wireless
+- Robotics.

 Smart City Sensing and Wireless Testbed
 ---------------------------------------

-It is deployed from the UWE Frenchay campus east to Bristol and Bath Science Park west, along the A4174 (a key thoroughfare in South Gloucestershire).
-It provide a real-world platform for testing wireless algorithms and protocols and smart city sensing.
-It consists of
+- Deployed from the UWE Frenchay campus east to Bristol and Bath Science Park west, along the A4174 (a key thoroughfare in South Gloucestershire).
+- Provides a real-world platform for testing wireless algorithms, protocols, and smart city sensing.
+- Consists of

     - 230 UMBRELLA Nodes (mounted on lamp posts)
     - 1000+ Wireless Radio Nodes
     - 1500+ Sensors (temperature, air quality and ambient noise levels)
     - 100 Edge AI Nodes
     - 1 Gbps Fibre Backbone

-Capabilities
-^^^^^^^^^^^^
+Testbed features and Benefits
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Scheduling and monitoring of experiments running in the testbeds
 - Kubernetes/Docker-based upload and deployment of experiment software